hellerve/blog/wip/Carp.md

 language once you’ve read it, but feel free to skip the parts that you don’t care about.
 If you only care about how it works with memory, for instance, feel free to skip the language guide.
-If you plan on learning Carp, however, this is probably the most exhaustive resource out there at the time of writing.
+If you plan on learning Carp, however, this is probably the most exhaustive resource in existence at the time of writing.

 ## A palatable fish from a reputable source